cfuss/edds_ex2/README.md

 # edds_ex2

+## Repository Structure:
+*   data: contains both datasets (KuaiRec and mind)
+*   reports: reports, presentations for the exercise as well as the original paper
+*   playground: contains basic jupyternotebooks to analyze the datasets
+*   study: contains the original work of the authors.
+Based on this we try to reproduce the paper

 To run the analytics local you have to provide the Kuai dataset under data/KuaiRec/ and the MIND dataset under data/mind/

-Github of authors: https://github.com/Alice1998/TaFR
+Github of authors: https://github.com/Alice1998/TaFR Overleaf project for our reports: https://www.overleaf.com/project/676f24b0d572a2bccfaaecce

 ### ChatGPT description of impression log in the context of web analytics: